flipperdevices/flipperzero-firmware/README.md

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

-## YouTube <a name="youtube"></a>
+## Videos <a name="videos"></a>

 This section is dedicated to all the fans that have made videos of this project!
 Thank you!

 If you have a video you'd like to share, please let me know by opening an issue [here][issues-link].

 <details>